 1. Choices, Choices . . .

-Choose a selection of quick and easy WW recipes that excite you to help build a recipe base that motivates you to stay on track.
-You can use resources like Pinterest, search low-carb Facebook groups, or visit mainstream recipe websites like Delish or AllRecipes.
+Choose a selection of quick and easy Weight Watchers recipes that excite you in order to help you build a recipe base that motivates you to stay on track.
+You can use resources like Pinterest, search Facebook groups, or visit mainstream recipe websites like Delish or AllRecipes.
 When considering your meal choices, try to find ones to incorporate fresh, organic vegetables, meats, seafood, and eggs.
 Remember you can always substitute foods in recipes.
 Be creative.

 2. Stay Organized and Make a List